Can't Stop the Signal

 - The entire plot of The Book of Eli is his attempt to deliver the Bible to someone capable of disseminating it.

 - The Bourne Ultimatum ends with this, exposing the program.
 A Subverted Trope according to The Bourne Legacy, as the attempt was in fact stopped.
 In that film, the government is killing off everyone connected to the program.
-Professional Killer Aaron tells scientist Marta that is she leaves him, her only chance for survival is to go public.
+Professional Killer Aaron tells scientist Marta that her only chance for survival is to go public.

 Aaron: But you better ask yourself this: Could you ever say it loud enough, fast enough, that they'd leave you alone?